mark-watson/bing_search_java/README.md

 You will need an auth token from Microsoft for search.
 Currently, 100 searches/day are free.
 --------------------------------------------------------------------------------------------

-I set the following in my environment for search and spelling correction:
+I set the following in my environment for search correction:

 BING_API_KEY=AQi3....kHAyAQ

 Substitute your Microsoft BING API key.

+For spelling correction, set:

+BING_SPELLING_KEY= pqDGHS...tuYtss=

+(again, substitute your key)

 For using the translation services you will also need an application key: